-Simple Ways to Control the Seeds
+How to Control the Seeds

 The blossoms will produce seeds, which will create more lotuses.
 If you want hundreds more, this isn't a bad thing.
-Fortunately, there are are a few things you can do to prevent having a hundreds of tiger lotuses in your aquarium.
+Fortunately, there are are a few things you can do to prevent having hundreds of tiger lotuses in your aquarium.

-If you intend to propagate your red tiger lotus, you can do so in a controlled manor.
+If you intend to propagate your red tiger lotus, you can do so in a controlled manner.
 The fruit of a tiger lotus will explode to disperse the seeds.
 To prevent the seeds from going everywhere, you can wrap the fruit in mesh and tie it with a piece of fishing line.
 The mesh will make it possible to grow the seeds in a nursery tank or pond.

-Simple Ways to “Slow” the Growth Rate
+How to “Slow” the Growth Rate

 I'm using the word “slow” as a relative term.
 Tiger lotus grows faster than any plant I've ever seen.
 I hear that lumber bamboo grows faster, but not much else.
-These plants are considered an invasive species in southern latitudes for good reason.
+These plants are considered invasive species in southern latitudes for good reason.
 In northern temperate latitudes, they are often labeled perennial and are readily available because a winter freeze will kill them.